Gbemiga97/IAM_Portfolio/Cloud Access Control and Authentication in Microsoft Entra ID/README.md

   - carol@cousera894.onmicrosoft.com (Finance)

-Assign each a temporary password.
+**2. Assign each a temporary password.**
+**3. Create a dynamic group called "Cousera All Employees" and add all Internal and B2B users.**

 📸 **Screenshots:**